recursion/jackBeNimble/README.md

 ----------------

 <small>*Disclaimer: Investing and/or trading are risky and can have very negative effects on all sorts of things including your mind and bank account.
 You probably should just not do it.
 If you do, you are doing so at your own risk, and you should be a capable, conscientious, and competent risk manager.
 Neither I nor this software is in anyway responsible for anything that happens to you, your bank account, your computer, anyone you know, or even your dog, at any time, for any reason.*</small>

 ----------------------
 ###### *Jack be nimble, jack be quick.
 Jack jumped over the candle stick!*
 ---------------

+## Usage

+- The concept is that you have lot size, and an `OFFSET` for placing orders.
+- `OFFSET` is the value used to determine how far from the best bid or best offer you want your order to be.
+- Use hotkeys to change lot size and `OFFSET` value.
+- Use the home row keys (or your preffered keys) on your keyboard to place (ord cancel) orders at various intervals from the best bid or best offer.

-#### What works:
+#### Features:
 - Support for bitfinex and coinbase exchange.
 - Full hotkey configuration.
 - Hotkey order entry.